 The cheapest price is not always the cheapest choice

-A lower upfront price can still cost more over time if the appliance uses more electricity or needs to run more often to do the same job.
+A lower upfront price can still become the weaker value option if the appliance uses more electricity or suits your home less well over time.

 Guide